robogiraffe/vsphere-terraform-rocky-nat-deploy/README.md

-# vsphere-terraform-ubuntu-deploy
+# vsphere-terraform-rocky-deploy
-vsphere terraform Ubuntu 24 automation deploy.
+vsphere terraform Rocky Linux 9 automation deploy.

 Added a network interface to the virtual machine configuration and set up NAT.